sodadata/docs/soda-cl/anomaly-detection.md

 <br />

-#### Customizing country specific holidays
+### Customizing country specific holidays

-You can customize the `holidays` hyperparameter to include country-specific holidays.
+You can customize the `holidays_country_code` parameter to include country-specific holidays.
 For example, the following configuration includes the US holidays to the model.
-Note that, you may need to play with `holidays_prior_scale` optional hyperparameter to get the best results.
-The default value is `10.0`and if the holidays do not create significant changes in your data, you can decrease this value to `0.1` or `1.0` to make the model less sensitive to holidays.

 The supported country codes can be found from <a href="https://github.com/vacanza/python-holidays/" target="_blank">python-holidays</a> repo.

 {% include code-header.html %}
 ```yaml